McGinty666/Rainfall-and-spill-analysis/README.md

 # Rainfall-and-spill-analysis

-The intention of the code developed here is to investigate how the rainfall in a catchment can be related to environmetal spills, as recorded from a Sewage pump station or other an analog level sensor.
+The intention of the code developed here is to investigate how the rainfall recorded in a catchment can be related to environmetal spills, as per instrumentation from a Sewage pump station or other analog level sensor at an overflow.
 Tackling this programatically saves time vs manipulating the data in excel and making subjective visual comparisons, with hope the user only needs to change the path of the data files to be studied.

 A number of machine learning packages are available which could relate positve numbers on the real line (rainfall) to a binary response (spilling or nor spilling in this case).